sketchplugins/plugin-directory/README.md

 - [Cover Artboard](https://github.com/sebj/cover-artboard), by Seb Jachec: Resizes the selected layer to cover its containing artboard in Sketch.
 - [Setup Iconset Artboards](https://github.com/sebj/setup-iconset-artboards), by Seb Jachec: Creates artboards and export options necessary to export a .iconset in Sketch.
 - [Charts](https://github.com/nolastan/charts.sketchplugin), by Stanford Rosenthal: Quickly insert charts into Sketch.
-- [Archetype](https://github.com/matt-curtis/archetype), by Matt Curtis: An experimental CSS layout plugin for Sketch.
-- [Sketch Nearest 8](https://github.com/acollurafici/sketch-nearest-8), by Anthony Collurafici: Sketch Plugin to round shape size to the nearest multiple of 8
-- [Update Text Layer Name](https://github.com/creatide/sketch_update-text-layer-name), by Creatide: Sketch plugin to update Text layer names from their own text values.
-- [Sketch Layer Comps](https://github.com/ozgurgunes/sketch-layer-comps), by Özgür Güneş: A plugin which saves and applies layer states to create different compositions of current page.